First Impressions of the Framework Laptop [blog]

 Part of my interest in the Framework, marketed as a repairable laptop, started with an experience with a modern laptop that made me really jaded about the industry.

 I know someone that went to an Apple Store because her Mac developed a small crack on the screen.
 They inspected it, but told her they had to replace another component in the keyboard even though she did not notice any issues with it.
 They just did an unsolicited inspection of other parts of the machine (which itself was not the problem).
+She was quoted $700, over half of the original price of the whole computer.
+They even recommended her to buy a new computer.
+She went to an independent repair and got it fixed for $150.

 xkcd repair or replace

-According to them, all future components will have backwards compatibility: “With each new launch, we reduce prices on remaining inventory of the previous generations.
+Another factor that ultimately made me pick Framework was discovery of the Framework Marketplace, a first-party shop for spare parts.
+The store was proof anything could be replaced on a Framework, and I liked that.
+According to Framework: “With each new launch, we reduce prices on remaining inventory of the previous generations.
 You can join the Framework Laptop ecosystem for less today, and upgrade any module in the future if you ever need to.”

 Itemized Order